-ATV and UTV batteries are considered consumables that go bad over time due to sulfation, bad cells, poor maintenance, or simply old age.
+ATV and UTV batteries are consumables that go bad over time due to sulfation, bad cells, poor maintenance, improper storage, or old age.
 Before you go ahead and buy a new battery, it’s a good idea to test the condition of the one you have.
-That way, you know you are not wasting your money when other issues may be the real cause of your poorly performing battery.
+That way, you know you are not wasting your money when other issues may be the actual cause of your weak battery.

 These are the tools you will need: